AndrosDe/ploerr/README.md

-<h1 align="center"> Plörrbräu </h1>
+<h1 align="center"> 𝔓𝔩ö𝔯𝔯𝔟𝔯ä𝔲 </h1>
 <h2 class="logo-font"> Welcome </h2>

 <h4>
-    This is the business website for the company Plörr GmbH, where the company will more than showcase its products with great detail.
+    This is the business website for the company 𝔓𝔩ö𝔯𝔯 GmbH, where the company will more than showcase its products with great detail.
     It will provide extensive information on the business, ingredients, and brewery.
     <br><br>
     Additionally, a great online shop is available to purchase the featured products, which can also be used without registering and has a quick checkout option.<br>
     Regular customers registering would be beneficial, as they would add to the order confirmation email, and also be able to revisit all completed order summaries on their profile page on this website.
     <br><br>
-    Plörrbräu wishes all of you the best and hopes that you will have a great time on our website.
+    𝔓𝔩ö𝔯𝔯𝔟𝔯ä𝔲 wishes all of you the best and hopes that you will have a great time on our website.
 </h4>
 <br><br>
 <h2 align="center"><img src="https://ploerr.s3.eu-central-1.amazonaws.com/readme/top-readme.webp" height="500" width="900"></h2>